Augsburg University Center for Science, Business, and Religion

 Podcast with HGA

-The intention behind Hagfors is to encourage mixing among branches of academia.
-“First, the building is student-centered.
-Everything about the Hagfors Center is meant to support learning experiences from the formal to informal spaces,” Augsburg spokesperson Stephanie Weiss said, “It’s meant to encourage collaboration among disciplines.”
+The intention behind this learning center is to encourage collaboration among branches of academia.
+Above all, the building is student-centered; everything about it is meant to support learning experiences – from the formal to informal spaces.

 The engineer of record notes, “The overarching design goals to integrate the architecturally-exposed structural system along the perimeter of the building in conjunction with the architectural precast exterior spandrel panels created unique design, engineering and execution challenges for the Architect, Engineer of Record and Precast Concrete Producer to solve prior to construction.
 The partnership formed during early design phases between these project members was critical to the overall success of the interior and exterior aesthetic.”

 The exterior of the building features a background of brick and glass ribbon windows, punctuated by “bay windows” that correlate to areas of collaboration inside the building.
 The bay windows are detailed with colored mullion extensions that emphasize the various disciplines brought together in the building and respond to the diversity of the campus and its surrounding neighborhood.

 The exterior façade features Endicott thin brick embedded in precast concrete to provide the visual appeal of traditional masonry with the durability and economy of precast.
 Wells Concrete provided 294 pieces of 10 1/2″ insulated precast panels with cast in Versa-Brix® 3D thin brick inlay system from Architectural Polymers.